Donlapun/AI-powered-Census-Policy-Report/README.md

-This AI-powered tool allows users to input their questions about the U.S. Census Data and instantly pull the data, illustrates the summary statistics and visualization, and generate the policy reporr highlights trends with supporting evidence by simply provide location, year, and topic of interests.
+This AI-powered tool allows users to input their questions about the U.S. Census Data and instantly pull the data, illustrates the summary statistics and visualization, and generate the policy report highlights trends with supporting evidence by simply provide location, year, and topic of interests.

 # App Features